dec16180/EtherMediation/README.md

 # EtherMediation
-Manage conflict resolution on the blockchain
+Manage conflict resolution on the blockchain.
+This is pre-alpha do not use in production.